Roselyn House School and The RHISE Service

-Teachers should utilise learning mentors with confidence and evidence of prior planning should be there.
+Teachers should utilise Learning Support Assistants with confidence and show evidence of prior planning.
 Teachers should make judgements on whether to utilise support in the classroom or for withdrawal purposes.
 Learning mentors have weekly communication meetings to ‘get to know’ the students they are working with and should feel confident that they can work effectively with those students.
 Where possible they should discuss students with teachers and reflect on best practice and recommendations for meeting students’ support needs.
 Learning mentors are valued at Roselyn House School and lessons could not be outstanding without them.

-Teachers are expected to work closely with our outreach mentors and discuss specific needs of young people who are following our RHISE programme and are educated out of school.
-They should consider that student as an equal member of their year group or key stage, and the value of his/her achievements should be considered the same.
+Teachers are expected to work closely with our Outreach mentors and discuss specific needs of young people who are following our RHISE programme and are educated out of school.
+They should consider that student as an equal member of their year group or key stage, and the value of their achievements should be considered the same.
 The students’ reasons for not being able to attend within the school building or The RHISE Centre are varied but justified and as such deserve the same access to an outstanding provision as if they were attending daily class lessons.
 Assessment, marking of work and planning should be equally implemented for progression.
-Outreach workers have weekly meetings to discuss students’ progress and need to collect work from teachers.
+Outreach workers have regular meetings to discuss students’ progress and need to collect work from teachers.
 Outreach mentors are often a bridging gap between teacher and student, and are influential in helping young people return to effective education.
-Outreach sessions (RHISE Sessions are recorded on CPoms).

 Induction for New Teachers